rc0r/afl-utils/docs/INSTALL.md

 If at any time something goes wrong, just remove the `venv` directory and start all over with a fresh environment!

+This will also fetch and install Python `twitter` and `exploitable` packages into your Python environment.
+**Attention:** Make sure you source `exploitable.py` in your `~/.gdbinit` file as inidicated by the `exploitable` installer!
+Otherwise `gdb` won't recognize `exploitable` and the advanced features of `afl-collect` are not going to work properly!

 Now you're good to start:

     $ afl-collect --help

 ## afl-stats setup